NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 .. image:: /_static/drift-guide-stacked-workday.svg

-NannyML highlights the areas with possible data drift.
-Here, the ``tenure`` feature has two alerts that are false positives, from a model monitoring point of view.
-That is so because the measure of the drift, as shown by the KS d-statistic is very low.
-This is in contrast to the alerts for the ``public_transportation_cost`` for example, where the KS d-statistic grows significantly.
-The features ``distance_from_office``, ``salary_range``, ``public_transportation_cost``,
-``wfh_prev_workday`` have been correctly identified as drifted.

 NannyML can rank features according to how many alerts they have had within the data analyzed for data drift.
-NannyML allows viewing the ranking of all the model inputs or just the ones that have drifted.
+NannyML allows viewing the ranking of all the model inputs, or just the ones that have drifted.
-NannyML provides a dataframe with the resulting ranking of features using the code below:
+NannyML provides a dataframe with the resulting ranking of features.

 .. code-block:: python